 - November 1: You must file the declaration for transient personal property by Nov.
 1 each year with the assessor of your home county.

 - First Monday in November: If your personal property changes status from exempt to nonexempt during the year, you must report it by the first Monday in November.

 - December 20 and June 20: The county treasurer mails most tax bills by the fourth Monday of November.
 If you pay the first half by December 20, the second half is due by June 20 unless the treasurer demands earlier payment.
 Contact the treasurer for information about installment payments and your bill.
 (For December assessments, you should receive the bill in January of the following year.)

-We are pleased to announce the promotion of our current staff member Sabrina Henderson to Residential Appraiser.
-She is already established within our office and with the citizens of the county.
-With past experience and continuing education our county is fortunate to have Sabrina on our team.
+We are pleased to announce the promotion of our current staff member Justin McMillan to Residential Appraiser.
+He is already established within Jerome County.
+With past experience and continuing education our county is fortunate to have Justin on our team.